mohamad-msalme/ossus-test/README.md

 - **Change Mode During Render**: The editor `console.warn` in case we switch between `controlled and uncontrolled mode`

 ## Exemples
+**you can found the exemples in more details inside exemple folder**

 ### **Controlled Editor**
 - in controlled mode in case you pass defaultValue as `string` the editor will ignore this value